becketalservices/cnx_cp_filebrowser/README.md

 As you uploaded the docker image to your private registry, the registry name is also required.

-run on your kubernetes installation host or master:
+Run on your kubernetes installation host or master:

 ```
 # Path to your registry. e.g.: cpcontainerregistry.azurecr.io